aadeexyz/aptos-vault/README.md

 ### Withdraw 💸

 The `withdraw<CoinType>(account: &signer, amount: u64)` function can be called to withdraw coins into the vault.

+It takes the `reference to signer` of the account that want's deposit and `amount` they want to withdraw as it's parameters.

+The function will `abort` if the Vault doesn't exist or user doesn't have enough Coins in their account.

 ```move
 public entry fun withdraw<CoinType>(